DublinOhio/arcade-expressions/README.md

-Repository contains examples of arcade expressions commmonly used for Dublin Ohio's purposes
+Repository contains examples of arcade expressions commmonly used for Dublin, Ohio's purposes